Trans-Code/organizer-manual/logistics/README.md

 It is possible that the venue will claim they can handle Internet traffic, but during the workshop it turns out they can't.
 It's a good idea to ask if they have previously hosted programming workshops for 100+ people.

-Depending on your confidence in the network, it might also be a good idea to have some backup mobile internet and to create a hotspot for attendees if internet is not working properly.
-Make sure to check if there are problems with the Internet.
+If you don't have confidence in the network, it might also be a good idea to have some backup.
+You can use mobile internet to create a hotspot for attendees if internet is not working properly.
+Make sure to check to see if there are problems with the Internet.

 ## Food